joreilly86/Engineering-Fundamentals/Pandas/ReadMe.md

 - **Data Resampling**: Converts the data frequency from hourly to daily mean values.
 - **Missing Data Handling**: Identifies and removes rows with missing data.
 - **Data Export**: Writes the cleaned data back to a CSV file.

+### Case Study 3: Construction Project Management
+This example is narrative and included in the newsletter.
+No code for this one.
+This example will be covered in [flocodes courses](flocode.dev/courses).

 ### Case Study 4: Analyzing AISC Steel Beam Data with Pandas
 This script demonstrates how to select an optimal W-shape steel beam from an Excel database that can support a specified load under given constraints using pandas.
 Key functionalities include: